 Opt for an artificial plant when possible.
 If ingested, Holly can cause pets to suffer from nausea, vomiting, and diarrhea.
 Mistletoe has been known to cause gastrointestinal upset and cardiovascular problems.
 The majority of lilies can cause kidney damage if ingested.

 Check the water in your tree daily and do NOT add anything to it.

 Dogs are quick to find the tree stand and attempt to drink out of it.
 Old tree water can be a breeding ground for bacteria which could cause nausea and/or diarrhea.

 Keep wires, batteries, and glass or plastic ornaments out of paws reach.

 A wire can deliver a potentially lethal electrical shock and a punctured battery can cause burns to the mouth and esophagus.
 Shards of breakable ornaments can damage your pet's mouth and digestive tract.

 Place breakable ornaments toward the top of your tree.

-Your dog's tail, while cute and inviting, can do some major damage to fragile ornaments.
+Your dog's tail can cause some carnage to fragile ornaments.